thestormforge/examples/hpa/README.md

 The configuration for the load test is in `trialjob_configmap.yaml`.
 The load test is 180 seconds long, uses 100 clients that are added at a rate of 1 client/second.
 You can increase this rate to make sure that your HPA scales fast enough to increase in load.
 [However, with a kubernetes version lower than `v1.18` you cannot change the scaling policies through the `v2beta2` API](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/).
 In this experiment, we are going to optimize for the `target CPU utilization` that the HPA uses to scale the `voting-service`  deployment.

-`MAX_LATENCY` is the maximum latency in ms we want a trial to report.
-If locust measures an average latency over the length of the load test (aka trial) higher than this value, we will report this trial as failed. `MAX_ERROR_RATE` is the maximum error rate in % measured by locust for which we don't report the trial as failed.
+`MAX_LATENCY` is the maximum latency (in milliseconds) we want a trial to report.
+If locust measures an average latency over the length of the load test (aka trial) higher than this value, we will report this trial as failed.
+Similarly, `MAX_ERROR_RATE` is the maximum error rate (reported as %) we want a trial to report.
+An error rate higher than this value will fail the trial.
 You can see the logic for this in `load_test.py`.

 Create a dedicated namespace and insert that namespace in `kustomization.yaml`, then run the experiment using.
 `kustomize build . | kubect apply -n <my-namespace> -f -`